-The new airport replaced the Panama City-Bay County International Airport (PFN) which was located in the City of Panama City just off of North Bay.
+The airport replaced the Panama City-Bay County International Airport (PFN) which was located in the City of Panama City just off of North Bay.
 Traffic at the old airport averaged 350,000 passengers per year.
-From May 2010, when the new airport opened, to 2012, ECP has drawn nearly three times more passengers than the old airport.
+From May 2010, when the new airport opened, to 2017, ECP has seen record growth with annual traffic nearly at 1,000,000 passengers.

 Surrounding the Northwest Florida Beaches International Airport and encompassing 71,000 acres is West Bay, a new regional economic center and master planned community by The St. Joe Company.
 It is Florida’s first approved Sector Plan, allowing for planned development over the next 50 years.